ShonP40/Car-Assistant/README.md

 ### ESPHome Integration Setup

-1. Install the ESPHome add-on in Home Assistant if not already installed:
+1. Install the ESPHome app in Home Assistant if not already installed:
    - Go to `Settings` → `Apps` → `Install app`
    - Search for `ESPHome`
    - Click `Install`
-2. Start the ESPHome add-on and verify that it's running
+2. Start the ESPHome app and verify that it's running
 3. Access the ESPHome dashboard through Home Assistant

 ### Setup Device